nexmo-se/python-jwt-auto-renewal/README.md

 To update your own Python application using Vonage Python Server SDK (version 3.12.0 or later) to handle JWT (Auth) auto-renewal,

-copy/paste from script-auth-renews.py file the code in both sections marked between following lines
+copy/paste from script-auth-renews.py file the code from both sections marked between following lines

 #===== Add this section to your actual Python code =====
 <br>